michielvha/goreleaser-action/readme.md

 ### Config files

 - Your project must have a valid Golang configuration file
-- Your project must have a valid GoReleaser configuration file (.goreleaser.yml or .goreleaser.yaml)
 - PGP key for signing releases must be set as a repository secret
+- Optional: a valid GoReleaser configuration file (.goreleaser.yml or .goreleaser.yaml) if omitted, gorelease will run using it's default configuration.
 - Optional: A `.golangci.yml` file for custom linting configuration (if not provided, golangci-lint will use its default settings)
 ### 🧩 Secrets